 The Law Librarians and the Law Library Fellows are on hand daily to answer your questions, help you find what you need, and consult on research questions.
 Reference and research support is available Monday - Thursday, 10am - 8pm.
-Friday 10am - 3pm, and Sunday, 2pm - 8pm via email and video conference (by appointment).
+Friday 10am - 3pm via email and video conference (by appointment).

 The librarians created a variety of topical research guides to help you get started on your research.